 '''

-host = taskProperty("service.host");
+host = taskProperty("clamav.service.host");

 '''

 Note that there is no name of the configuration file even mentioned, just the property name whose value we want.
-At runtime, the curation system resolves this call to a configuration file, and it uses the name the task has been configured as as the name of the config file.
-So, for example, if both were installed (in curate.cfg) as:
+At runtime, the curation system resolves this call to a set of configuration properties, and it uses the name the task has been configured as as the prefix of the properties.
+So, for example, if both were installed (in, say, curate.cfg) as: